 - Access control and authorization

-AI Applications
+AI Applications (Operational)

-- Chatbot: First contact, FAQ, appointments
+- Chatbot: first contact, FAQ, booking handoff

-- Feedback analysis: Sentiment and theme detection
+- Feedback analysis: sentiment and theme detection on operational comments

 Conclusion and Action Plan